strtwtsn/NagiosRemote/README.md

-Hello Everyone

-This repository contains a chef-solo cookbook that can be used to install nagios-plugins and NRPE on a remote server ready for monitoring.

-The installNagiosRemote.sh script if used will install ruby 1.9.3 along with the chef-solo gem, and then go on to checkout and install nagios-plugins together with NRPE.
+**NRPE and Nagios-Plugins Cookbook**

+This cookbook makes the installation of the Nagios Remote Plugin Executor (NRPE) and Nagios-Plugins on remote servers a lot easier.

+It installs:-

+* NRPE version 2.13
+* Nagios plugins version 1.4.16

+**Requirments**

+This cookbook has been written and tested on a Ubuntu 11.04 system.
+It should however work on other Ubuntu releases.

+Ruby 1.9.3 and the chef-solo gem.

+**How can I execute the cookbook?**

+If you are installing on a clean system (i.e one without ruby etc) then the repo contains a batch script installNagiosRemote.sh which will do the following:-

+* Install ruby 1.9.3 and it's dependencies
+* Install the chef gem
+* Clone the NagiosRemote repo to /var/chef
+* Execute the nagios-remote recipe which does the following:-
+	* Installs libssl-dev
+	* Creates a local nagios user
+	* Downloads and installs nagios-plugins from http://www.nagios.org
+	* Downloads and installs NRPE
+	* Adds a startup script for the nagios-nrpe-server service to /etc/init.d/

-Should you already have ruby and the chef-solo gem installed then you can do:-
+If the server you wish to install NRPE and the nagios plugins on already has Ruby 1.9.3 installed then you can comment out the lines below from the script.

-sudo git clone https://github.com/strtwtsn/NagiosRemote.git /var/chef  // This will clone the repository into your /var/chef directory

-and then run

-sudo chef-solo -c /var/chef/config/chefsolo.rb -j /var/chef/roles/nagios-remote.json // This will run the cookbook and install the relevant packages.

-Things installed by the cookbook

-Nagios-plugins-1.4.16
-NRPE 2.13
-Nagios-NRPE-Server startup script which will be added to the default runlevels.
+>apt-get -y update

+>apt-get -y install build-essential zlib1g-dev libssl-dev libreadline-dev libyaml-dev git

+>cd /usr/local/src

+>wget ftp://ftp.ruby-lang.org/pub/ruby/1.9/ruby-1.9.3-p194.tar.gz

+>tar -xvzf ruby-1.9.3-p194.tar.gz

+> cd ruby-1.9.3-p194/

+> ./configure --prefix=/usr/local

+> make && make install

+>rm /usr/local/src/ruby-1.9.3-p194.tar.gz

-It will also start the service.
+and start the script with

+> gem install chef ruby-shadow --no-ri --no-rdoc

+**How can I check that the installation was successful?**

+After the cookbook has finished executing you can check that the install was successful by doing the following:-

+ /usr/local/nagios/libexec/check_nrpe -H localhost

-You can check the install was sucessful by /usr/local/nagios/libexec/check_nrpe -H localhost.
-If everything has worked as it should you should see NRPE v2.13.
+If everything has completed  successfully then you should see NRPE v2.13.

+**OK, that completed successfuly.....what do I need to do to get the remote server monitored by my Nagios server.**

-To allow your Nagios server to monitor your remote host you need to change the allowed_hosts hosts line of /usr/local/nagios/etc/nrpe.cfg to include the IP address or hostname of your Nagios server.
+Before you can monitor your remote server you need to add the ip address or hostname of your Nagios server to the

+> allowed_hosts=127.0.0.1 <ip or hostname of nagios server here>

+of /usr/local/nagios/etc/nrpe.cfg file

+and then execute /etc/init.d/nagios-nrpe-server to restart the NRPE service.